Variational Inference with Vine Copulas: An efficient Approach for Bayesian Computer Model Calibration: Discussion

 \section{Discussion}

 We developed and studied a VBI based approach to Bayesian calibration of computer models under the celebrated framework of \cite{KoH} which has been heavily utilized by practitioners for almost two decades.
 Our method consists of scalable and statistically principled tools for UQ of computationally complex and many-parameter computer models.
 We exploit the probabilistic theory of approximation coupled with pairwise construction of multivariate copulas using truncated regular vines to establish these tools.
 The theoretical justification for scalability was also discussed.

-In addition to the general Algorithm given in Section \ref{subsec:vc_ScalableAlg}, we dedicated a significant portion of this text to the description of implementation details that are often neglected in the literature.
+Here we also note that while our work mainly focused on the model calibration framework, we can use the VBI algorithm developed in this paper for any models with complex Gaussian likelihoods with minimal modifications needed.
+Additionally, we dedicated a significant portion of this text to the description of implementation details that are often neglected in the literature.
 We discussed the choice of learning rate for stochastic optimization and outlined techniques to reduce the variance of noisy gradient estimates which include the Rao-Blackwellization, control variates, and importance sampling.

+We are aware of efficient modeling of covariance modeling in spatial statistics that facilitates interpolation and prediction in the spatial domain.
+Our objective here is not to model spatial covariance function instead build variational Bayes inference for calibrated computer models.
+The issues in calibrated computer models are fundamentally different.
+Therefore, the standard practice of spatial statistics is not directly importable for inference.
+We anticipate this research will have an impact on Bayesian spatial statistics in the near future.

 In our examples, we first carried out an extensive simulation study that provided empirical evidence for accuracy and scalability of our method in scenarios where traditional MCMC based approaches become impractical.
 We established the superiority of the VC over the MH algorithm and the NUTS in terms of time efficiency and memory requirements.
 We also demonstrated the opportunities given by our method for practitioners on a real data example through calibration of the Liquid Drop Model of nuclear binding energies.